The big picture from Tableau Conference 2019

 Tableau is also working on simplifying data preparation.

-The recently released Tableau Catalog makes it easier to explore already-prepared data and understand when it can be trusted, delivering warnings when a visualization draws on data that is deprecated or under maintenance.
+The recently released Tableau Catalog makes it easier to explore already-prepared data and understand when it can be trusted, delivering warnings when a visualisation draws on data that is deprecated or under maintenance.

 Next year Tableau will be bringing the functionality of its Prep Builder and Prep Conductor to the browser, so that it’s no longer necessary to download an entire data flow to the desktop to clean up the data.

 The company also promised additional support for Python and R in data preparation, and the ability to write back the results of processing or analysis to the source database.

 While many of Tableau’s announcements focused on making things easier for the individual, the company also announced Tableau Blueprint, a new methodology for preparing a whole organization for the cultural changes needed to make better use of data.